Specialty Supplements for HSV

 Quercetin

-Studies have shown that quercetin (a flavonol, a type of flavonoid) has an antiviral effect against HSV-1, HSV-2, and Shingles.
+Studies have shown that quercetin (a flavonol, a type of flavonoid) has antiviral activity against HSV-1, HSV-2, and Shingles.
 It cuts replication by more than 50%.
 It also acts against Human Cytomegalovirus (HCMV) and HIV.
 Quercetin is also reported to help with upper respiratory infections caused by viruses (https://www.quercetin.com).
 It's also used to relieve allergies triggered by histamine release and for Histamine Intolerance.
 Those with Viral Cystitis may also benefit from taking quercetin.

 Foods containing quercetin are capers, red onion, shallots, berries, grapes, kale, broccoli, bell peppers, tomatoes, scallions, Brussels sprouts, cabbage, citrus fruits, red apples, asparagus, buckwheat, black and green tea, elderberry tea, almonds, and pistachios.
 However, some of these foods may be HSV triggers, and none likely contain high enough doses to ease herpes-related symptoms, although there are many other health benefits to eating these foods.